Sn00pyW00dst0ck/CEN5035-Project/Sprint 2.md

 - **Message Management:** Tests for creating, updating, retrieving, and deleting messages.

 These unit tests are implemented using the Go testing framework and are located in the `backend/tests/api/v1/` directory of the repository.
 To run the tests, navigate to the `backend` directory and execute the following command:

+                                   go test -p 1 ./...

 # Backend API Documentation

+The following API documentation is **auto-generated** using **Swagger UI** for this project, which is hosted by the server.

 ## Miscellaneous Endpoints